gal9/forecasting/README.md

 ["N5", "N6"]
 ["N7", "N8"]
 ```

+Alternetively, process managers like `PM2` or `pman` would be a better fit for the task than `tmux`.

 ## Assumptions:
 - **Training data**: all the training files should be stored in a subfolder called `/data/fused`.
 Data should be stored as json objects per line (e.g. `{ "timestamp": 1459926000, "ftr_vector": [1, 2, 3]}`).
 Separate file for each sensor and prediction horizon.
 Files should be named the same as input kafka topics, that is `{sensor}_{horizon}h` (e.g. `sensor1_3h.json`)